I’m not a devout follower of New Age thinking.

-I like wallowing in my negative thoughts but I know that for my mental health, it does no good to cling to them.
+I like wallowing in my negative thoughts, but I know that it does no good to cling to them for my mental health.

-That’s what my nemesis is for.
-They bear the brunt of my impure thoughts without actually being burdened.
+That’s where my nemesis comes in, stage left.
+As a result, they bear the brunt of my impure thoughts without actually being burdened.

 That’s probably a personality flaw of mine.
-Holding onto things so long that they fester and cause serious emotional damage.
+I’m known for holding onto things inside so long that they fester and cause severe emotional damage.

 Honestly, I’m a cheerful person.
-I just have resting face that scares people away.
-Which is fine.
+I have a resting face that scares people away, which is fine.
 Adhering to social distancing has never been a problem for me.

 But heaping my mental grief on my nemesis like they’re the child in the basement makes Real Life so much easier to digest and power through.